ivan-cukic/vim-ctrlp-switcher/README.md

 Essentially, it lists the files whose names start with the root of the current file.

-It is inspired by Derek's fswitch plugin (https://github.com/derekwyatt/vim-fswitch) but a little bit more powerful.
+It is inspired by Derek Wyatt's fswitch plugin (https://github.com/derekwyatt/vim-fswitch) but a little bit more powerful.

 Example